rafaelpadilla/darknet/README.md

 	[[Towards data science](https://towardsdatascience.com/yolo-you-only-look-once-real-time-object-detection-explained-492dc9230006)]: A brief summary about yolo and how it works.
 	[[Machine Think blog](http://machinethink.net/blog/object-detection-with-yolo/)]: A brief summary about yolo and how it works.
 	[[Timebutt's github](https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/)]: A tutorial explaing how to train yolo 9000 to detect a single class object.
-	[[Timebutt's github](https://timebutt.github.io/static/understanding-yolov2-training-output/)]: Read this if you want to understand yolo's training output.
+	[[Timebutt's github](https://timebutt.github.io/static/understanding-yolov2-training-output/)]: Read this if you want to understand yolo's training output -> Not everything is correct here.
+Be careful!
 	[[Cvjena's github](https://github.com/cvjena/darknet/blob/master/cfg/yolo.cfg)]: Comments of some of the tags used in the cfg files.
 	[[Guanghan Ning's blog](http://guanghan.info/blog/en/my-works/train-yolo/)]: A tutorial explaining how to train yolo v1 with your own data.
 The author used two classes (yield and stop signs).
 	[[AlexeyAB's github](https://github.com/AlexeyAB/)]: Very good project forked from yolo 9000 supporting Windows and Linux.
   [[Google's Group](https://groups.google.com/forum/#!forum/darknet)]: Excellent source of information.
 People ask and answer doubts about darknet and yolo.
 	[[Guanghan Ning's blog](http://guanghan.info/blog/en/my-works/yolo-cpu-running-time-reduction-basic-knowledge-and-strategies)]: Studies and analysis on reducing the running time of Yolo on CPU.
 	[[Guanghan Ning's blog](http://guanghan.info/projects/ROLO/)]: Recurrent YOLO.
 This is an interesting work mixing recurrent network and yolo for object tracking.
+	[[Jonathan Hui](https://medium.com/@jonathan_hui/real-time-object-detection-with-yolo-yolov2-28b1b93e2088)]: One of the most detailed and correct explanations about YOLO V2.

 ## My modifications: <a id="my_modifications"></a>